Nazeer2013/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 I used Optum Azure account to run all my experiments and did not use Udacity Azure labs.

-## Scikit-learn Pipeline Use case I
+## Scikit-learn HyperDrive Pipeline Use case I

 **a) Using Scikit-Learn HyperDrive Hyperparameters:**